HomeLatest NewsCyber Security‘Indian state-sponsored group Sidewinder targeted Chinese military’

 “However, we assess they pose significant concerns over potential pre-positioning of network access to support Chinese strategic objectives,” it said.

-“Pre-positioning on assets may support several potential outcomes, including geostrategic signalling during heightened bilateral tensions, supporting influence operations, or as a precursor to kinetic escalation,” Recorded Future said.
+“Pre-positioning on energy assets may support several potential outcomes, including geostrategic signalling during heightened bilateral tensions, supporting influence operations, or as a precursor to kinetic escalation,” Recorded Future said.

 RedEcho has strong infrastructure and victimology overlaps with Chinese groups APT41/Barium and Tonto Team, while ShadowPad is used by at least five distinct Chinese groups, it said.